hashicorp/terraform-google-vault/modules/run-vault/README.md

 ### Consul encryption

-Since this Vault Blueprint uses Consul as a high availability storage backend, you may want to enable encryption for Consul too.
+Since this Vault Module uses Consul as a high availability storage backend, you may want to enable encryption for Consul too.
 Note that Vault encrypts any data *before* sending it to a storage backend, so this isn't strictly necessary, but may be a good extra layer of security.